deepmodeling/DeePTB/README.md

 - **Requirements**
   - Git
   - Python 3.10 to 3.13
-  - UV, the recommended installer frontend
+  - UV, used by `install.sh` as the fast installer frontend
   - For GPU installs: an NVIDIA driver compatible with the selected CUDA runtime

 - **From Source** (Recommended)